animation-is-always-taken/the-cust-engine/README.md

 in short: a lot of commands to try to recreate subnautica with some creative liberties (i've never played subnautica)

-the geyser/bedrock files and java resource pack aren't included here (for now)
+the geyser/bedrock files and java resource pack are here https://github.com/animation-is-always-taken/cust-engine-extras

 every file with .dis/.disabled/.old is eather a backup, 1.20.4 branch code or old code that's useless or unoptimized